sf-wdi-gaia/intro-ruby-1/04-ruby-rails/intro-sql/27/README.md

 ###An introduction to SQL
 ###-or-
-###In which we suffer through databases to appreciate Active Records
+###In which we truly learn to appreciate Active Records
 <hr>

 ##What is a Relational Database (RDB)?